Barkevious Mingo

-Barkevious Levon Mingo (/bɑrˈkiːviəs/; born October 4, 1990) is an American football outside linebacker who is a free agent.
-He played college football at Louisiana State (LSU) and was drafted by the Cleveland Browns sixth overall in the 2013 NFL Draft.
+Barkevious Leon Mingo (/bɑrˈkiːviəs/; born October 4, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the LSU Tigers (LSU) and was selected by the Cleveland Browns sixth overall in the 2013 NFL draft.
 He won Super Bowl LI with the New England Patriots.

-Early years
+Early life

 Mingo was born in Belle Glade, Florida.
 He attended West Monroe High School in West Monroe, Louisiana, where he was a letterman in football and track.
 He played football for the West Monroe Rebels team under head coach Don Shows.
 As a junior, he tallied 55 tackles to go with six sacks and 12 tackles for loss, leading this to be named All-State in Class 5A.
 As a senior in 2008, he was a 5A first-team All-state selection, after recording 59 tackles to go with seven tackles for loss and four sacks in helping lead West Monroe High School to the state championship game.
 He also added four forced fumbles and recovered seven fumbles.
 He played in the 2009 U.S. Army All-American Bowl.

 Also a standout track & field athlete, Mingo was a state qualifier as a sprinter.
 At the 2008 Region I-5A Meet, he took gold in the 400-meter dash, with a PR of 48.92, and ran the lead leg on the West Monroe 4 × 200m and 4 × 400m squads, helping them capture the state title in both events.
 At the 2009 LHSAA Outdoor State T&F Championships, he took 5th in the 200-meter dash, recording a career-best time of 21.85 seconds, and finished 6th in the 400-meter dash, with a time of 49.54 seconds.

 According to Rivals.com and Scout.com, Mingo was four-star college recruiting prospect.
 He was rated as the No. 6 strong side linebacker by Scout.com and the No. 9 by Rivals.com.
 He was a member of the Rivals 250 and Scout 300.
 He was rated as the No. 5 best athlete among linebackers by Rivals.com.
 He was rated as the No. 3 player in the state of Louisiana by SuperPrep and the No. 8 by Rivals.com.